gabesargeant/blog/gabrielsargeant/content/posts/this_site/site2.md

 [Hugo S3 Session](https://gocloud.dev/howto/blob/#s3)
 [AWS GO SDK - Credential_and_config_loading_order](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/#hdr-Credential_and_config_loading_order)

-Something wasn't gelling well with what i'd set up.
+Something wasn't gelling well with what I'd set up.
 I was catching a lot of errors that looked like this.

 ```
 Error: blob (code=Unknown): NoCredentialProviders: no valid providers in chain.
 Deprecated.
 For verbose messaging see aws.Config.CredentialsChainVerboseError
 ```

-The use of the **~/.aws** folder worked previously for other Golang I've done.
+The use of the **~/.aws** folder worked previously for other Golang work I've done.
 In fact just using the aws cli with commands like:

 ```
-aws s3 ls s3//www.gabrielsargeant.com
+aws s3 ls s3://www.gabrielsargeant.com
 ```
 worked perfectly.
-But when hugo ran it totally blanked on that config.
+But hugo totally blanked on picking up that config.
 Eventually I RTFM a few times over and noticed that the **AWS_SDK_LOAD_CONFIG** environment variable needed to be set to true for the AWS Golang SDK to work.
 Though, from memory It feels like I didn't need to do this in the past.